jjgecon/EconJM_auto_doc_gen/output_docs/stockholm_2/cover_letter/Gonzalez_CL.typ

 A second paper shows that telenovelas focused on inequality reduce support for redistribution by downplaying or trivializing issues of economic disparity.
 My future work will generalize this approach to measure broader cultural values and use AI to analyze diverse media for a comprehensive study of culture.

-My commitment to interdisciplinary research and innovative methodologies aligns well with the Stockholm School of Economics’ emphasis on creative approaches to contemporary economic challenges.
-For example, winning the Dedman College Interdisciplinary Institute’s Inaugural Graduate Student Summer Research and Writing Fellowship reflects my ability to bridge economics and cultural analysis through AI technologies.
-The department’s vibrant research community, with its diverse methodological tools and strong integration of PhD students, provides an ideal environment for my work on culture and behavior to thrive.
-Additionally, my focus on gender dynamics in labor markets complements SSE’s dedication to diversity and inclusivity, exemplified in my job market paper exploring media influences on women's labor force participation.
+My research program on the cultural drivers of economic behavior will broaden SSE's established strengths in media and political economy, providing a new dimension of culture and complementing the work of Andreea Enache and Jaakko Meriläinen.
+Winning the Dedman College Interdisciplinary Institute Fellowship reflects my ability to work in interdisciplinary projects.
+My experience mentoring, teaching, and tutoring student athletes has prepared me to mold the diverse student body to become successful decision makers.
+I am excited about the opportunity to work closely with graduate students and faculty at SSE.